danieltt/routing-lab/README.rst

 ==============================
-Scripts for managing lxc for lab manager
+Scripts to  manage routing lab with lxc
 ==============================

 Author